shakacode/bootstrap-loader/README.md

 [![Build Status](https://travis-ci.org/shakacode/react_on_rails.svg?branch=master)](https://travis-ci.org/shakacode/react_on_rails)
 [![npm version](https://badge.fury.io/js/bootstrap-loader.svg)](https://badge.fury.io/js/bootstrap-loader)

+If you're using this project and you like it, please give us a star!
+Thanks!

 Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects involving React, React-Native, and Rails.
 Please [contact me](mailto:justin@shakacode.com) if we could potentially help you in any way.
 Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing ScreenHero plus Slack/Github based coaching for React on Rails.
 See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information.

 I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
 In addition to React.js and Rails, we're doing React-Native iOS and Android apps!